 Maybe you’re still living together with your partner, but Alzheimer’s is affecting your life and you are wondering how this situation can keep going.
 Maybe you are getting, or need to get, some home help?

-Getting help should be your first move.
+So…getting some home help should be your first move.
 As we explore all these options, I’m going to assume that you are both on part pensions, as we were, and your partner has been ‘assessed’ as having dementia.
 Our doctor facilitated the process, and with that assessment in place I was then able to establish links with our local council and the Department of Human Services and start to get some home help to ease our workload as we began to develop a whole new lifestyle!

 In my case, with a low-level back pain and an old shoulder injury, one hour of home help twice a week released me from a burden and ensured the cleanliness of our home……………………………………….
 It also gave me time!